-- Whether the property is unfurnished or furnished.
+- Whether the housing is unfurnished or furnished.

 - The date of moving furniture in or out.

-- Names and address of any solicitors acting on your behalf.
+- Names and addresses of any solicitors acting on your behalf.

-- The name of the owner of the property or the name and address of the landlord/agent, you were renting from.
+- The name of the property owner or the name and address of the landlord/agent you were renting from.

 Council Tax Overlap When Moving House

-When you are moving from one administrative area to another and forget to inform the authorities, you may receive two bills.
+When you move from one administrative area to another and forget to inform the authorities, you may receive two bills.

 If you have moved and the taxes overlap, you must contact the council from which you’ve moved out.

-Explain your situation, inform them that you weren't living in the property.
+Explain your situation, and inform them that you weren't living on the property.
 They should be able to fix the problem.

-However, if you own the house you are moving out of and you leave it empty, you will have to pay up to 50% of the tax for the empty property.
+However, if you own the house you are moving out of and leave it empty, you will have to pay up to 50% of the council tax for the empty property.

-The people living in a property are responsible for the tax.
-If there is a tenancy agreement, in most cases the tenant is the person responsible as s/he is the ones living there.
-When the lease expires, the responsibility is transferred to the landlord of the property.
+The people living on the property are responsible for the impost.
+If there is a tenancy agreement, in most cases, the tenant is the person responsible as they are the ones living there.
+The responsibility is transferred to the property's landlord when the lease expires.